Skip to content

 }

-pseudo-class function accepts a selector list as its argument and will select all elements that can be selected by any rule in the selector list.
+This code doesn’t look very readable, and the :where() pseudo-class comes in handy.
+The :where() pseudo-class function accepts a selector list as its argument and will select all elements that can be selected by any rule in the selector list.

-The above code can be written like this using :where()
+The above code can be written like this using :where():

 .page :where(div, .title, #article) {